juhoinkinen/Annif-wiki/Commands.md

 * `path`: path(s) to a directory containing text files in the corpus format, or a TSV file (possibly gzipped)
 * `projects`: Set path to config file
 * `backend-param`: Override a backend parameter of the config file
+* `docs-limit`: Maximum number of documents to use
 * `cached`: If set, reuse preprocessed training data from the previous run.
 See [[Reusing preprocessed training data]]

 This will train the project using all the documents from the given directory or TSV file in a single batch